jasonrogena/jasonrogena.github.io/_posts/2014-10-03-solr-with-mysql.md

 The [dataimporthandler wiki](https://wiki.apache.org/solr/DataImportHandler) recommends you define your MySQL datasources in your data-config.xml file.
 However, this did not work for me.
 Solr was not able to read the data-config.xml file whenever I did this.
 I therefore had to move the datasources to the solrconfig.xml file.
 Here's how the DataImportHandler looks in my solrconfig.xml file:

-    <requestHandler name="/handlers" class="org.apache.solr.handler.dataimport.DataImportHaldler"><!-- make sure the / is there in the name otherwise this wont work -->
+    <requestHandler name="/handlers" class="org.apache.solr.handler.dataimport.DataImportHandler"><!-- make sure the / is there in the name otherwise this wont work -->
       <lst name="defaults">
          <str name="config">data-config.xml</str><!-- here is where you specify where the schema is  -->
          <lst name="datasource">